praisetompane/resume/README.md

 ```

 ## Proficiency Definitions:
 - ## Low Proficiency:
     - Have a basic understanding of how the language/platform/tool/concept/concept works.
     - Can make things work by collaging code snippets together from external references such as Stack Overflow, Tutorials, etc.

 - ## Medium Proficiency:
     - Have a good understanding of what how language/platform/tool/concept works.
-    - Can make things work with reference to documentation and external references such as Stack Overflow, Tutorials, etc.
+    - Can use the language/platform/tool/concept reference to documentation and external references such as Stack Overflow, Tutorials, etc.

 - ## High Proficiency:
-    - Have a very good understanding of how the language/platform/tool/concept works.
+    - Have a good understanding of how the language/platform/tool/concept works.
     - Can use the language/platform/tool/concept for common use cases with minimal reference to documentation and external references such as Stack Overflow, Tutorials, etc.

 - ## Expert Proficiency:
     - Have an understanding of the internals of the language/platform/tool/concept.
     - Example:
         - For Java, expert should understand internals of Java to the point they can read Java code and translate it to byte-code in his head.